RHReynolds/colochelpR/README.md

 - Author: [David Zhang](https://github.com/dzhang32)
 - Maintainer: [Regina H. Reynolds](https://github.com/RHReynolds)

+## Citation

+If you use any of the code or data from this repository, please cite our [doi](https://doi.org/10.5281/zenodo.5011869).

+## License

+The code in this repository is released under an MIT license.
+This repository is distributed in the hope that it will be useful to the wider community, but without any warranty of any kind.
+Please see the [LICENSE](LICENSE.md) file for more details.

 ## Installation instructions

 There is no plan to ever submit this code to `CRAN` or `Bioconductor`.
 This code was developed for use by the [Ryten Lab](https://github.com/rytenlab) and collaborators thereof.
 While most of the code has been separately tested by David and Regina, it is highly likely bugs exist.